yuvarani03/lab-node-api-pro-celebrities/README.md

 At this point, we have implemented all the basic CRUD actions for the Celebrity model in our app.
 Nice work!

-Now that we've done all this good work, it's time to do it all over again, but for the Movie model.
-After all, what's the point of having all these celebrities if we can't make up fake movies to cast them in?
 ## Submission

 If you didn't add, commit and push the changes you made, this is the last call. :smile: